 Keep Breathing Problems Under Control

-If you have asthma or allergies, keeping them under control is even more important if you have sleep apnea.
+If you have asthma or allergies, keeping them under control is even more critical if you have sleep apnea.
 See a doctor if you find yourself wheezing, short of breath, or suffering from seasonal allergies.
 He or she will be able to prescribe you medicines that will keep them in check.

 Get More Sleep

 Getting more sleep is much easier said than done.
-However, going to bed a little earlier or sleeping a little later if can help immensely.
+However, going to bed a little earlier or sleeping a little later it can help immensely.
 The more sleep you can in a night, the better.

 Limit Alcohol Consumption